nevanscott/uxui0120/_lessons/ui-design.md

 ---
-title: >-
-  How to use colors, and exploration and iteration to create high fidelity prototypes
+title: How to use colors and exploration to create high fidelity prototypes
 unit: 2
 day: 20
 topics: